rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 Slingshots are easy ranged weapons that require little training to use.
 Slingshots have the following properties:

 * **Ammunition:** You can use a sling to make an attack only if you have stones to fire from the slingshot.
 Each time you attack with the slingshot, you expend one stone.
 You can recover all expended stones after an encounter ends.
-* **Ranged:** A slingshot can be used to make a ranged attack against a creature within 20 feet \(40 feet with threat\), inflicting 💢 damage on a hit.
-Alternatively, it can be used to make a ranged attack against all creatures in a 15-foot cone \(25-foot cone with threat\), inflicting 💢 damage on a hit.
+* **Ranged:** A slingshot can be used to make a ranged attack against a creature within 20 feet \(40 feet with disadvantage\), inflicting 💢 damage on a hit.
+Alternatively, it can be used to make a ranged attack against all creatures in a 15-foot cone \(25-foot cone with disadvantage\), inflicting 💢 damage on a hit.

 ### Spear

 Spears, including javelins and tridents, are polearms that can be thrown in addition to their use as a melee weapon.
 Spears have the following properties:

 * **Melee:** A spear can be used to make a melee attack against a creature within 10 feet, inflicting 🩸 damage on a hit.
-* **Thrown:** A spear can be thrown to make a ranged attack against a creature within 20 feet \(or 50 feet with threat\), inflicting 🩸 damage on a hit.
+* **Thrown:** A spear can be thrown to make a ranged attack against a creature within 20 feet \(or 50 feet with disadvantage\), inflicting 🩸 damage on a hit.

 ### Sword